Skip to main content Skip to secondary navigation

 The Department of Management Science and Engineering seeks applications from current Stanford undergraduate students in early February each year and matches applicants with participating faculty members.
 Students participate in 10 weeks of research with a faculty member, culminating in a presentation to all participants and participating faculty.
 Weekly group meetings are held with all participants.

-Any other interested students may contact Patty Padilla in January.
+Any other interested students may contact Patty De Luca in January.
 For general advice on how to get involved in research at Stanford, refer to the Stanford Undergraduate Advising and Research (UAR) Guide.

-See the kind of work REU students are doing below:
+See the kind of work REU participants are doing below:

-During the last week of summer quarter, REU participants presented their work virtually.
-Three of those presentations are described below:
+During the last week of summer quarter, REU participants presented their work on campus.
+Learn about two of those research projects in more detail below:

 Project description